cta-observatory/nectarchain/docs/user-guide/dqm.rst

 The user script `nectarchain/user_scripts/jlenain/dqm_job_submitter/submit_dqm_processor.py` can be used to run the DQM as a DIRAC job::

     $ python submit_dqm_processor.py -h
-    usage: submit_dqm_processor.py [-h] [-d DATE] [-r RUN] [--dry-run] [--log LOG]

-    Submit jobs on DIRAC to run the DQM

-    options:
-      -h, --help            show this help message and exit -d DATE, --date DATE  date for which NectarCAM runs should be processed -r RUN, --run RUN     only process a specific run (optional).
-When omitted, all the runs acquired on DATE are processed (1 job per run).
-      --dry-run             dry run (does not actually submit jobs) --log LOG             debug output

 Under the hood, it calls the ``dqm_processor.sh`` wrapper script, which itself launches an Apptainer instance of the ``nectarchain`` container on the DIRAC worker.
 This Apptainer image is automatically built and published in CI on releases.